 Sometimes people want to get support from a therapist who works privately.
 See the Association of Speech and Language Therapists in Independent Practice website (see below for details) or your local phone book.
 The Royal College of Speech & Language Therapists website provides more information about other communication difficulties (see below for details).

-This leaflet was provided by Gill Pearl and Speakeasy, a specialist aphasia charity based in Ramsbottom, Bury.
+This leaflet was provided by Gill Pearl and Speakeasy, a specialist aphasia charity.
 Copyright for this leaflet is with Speakeasy.

 Further reading and references